Tuition and Scholarships

 When is the scholarship application due?

-The scholarship application must be submitted by April 1 in order to be considered for a scholarship award.
+The scholarship application must be submitted by April 1 in order to be considered for a scholarship award in summer.

 When will I receive a scholarship decision after submitting my application?

-All applications are reviewed after the April 1 deadline, and students will receive scholarship decision via their NYU email by mid-April.
+All applications are reviewed after the April 1 deadline, and students will receive scholarship decisions via their NYU email by mid-April.

 I missed the application deadline.
 Can I still apply?